Survive an Oracle Audit and Take Control of Your Software Assets

 - What about my Cloud Licensing?

-Version 1 can help at all stages but recommend early engagement to retain maximum control.
+Version 1 can help at all stages of an Oracle audit, but recommend early engagement to retain maximum control.

 Take Control of your Software Assets